waleed-kotib/VC_Proj/README.txt

 Testing:

     It is to be considered as a developer release, so beware.  *It is far from being bug free*.
-It has been tested on MacOS 9.2, Mac OS X 10.2, Red Hat Linux 8.0/9.0, and Windows 2000.
-It requires a Tcl version 8.4 or later.
-The Mac OS 8/9 version is no longer supported but will likely run anyway.
-Just increase the memory partition of Wish a lot (30MB).
+The current releases get tested on Mac OS X 10.2, Linux RH 9, Windows 2000, and Windows XP.

     I would judge this as an alpha quality application, not beta, which is reflected in the version number ( < 1.0).
 No instabilities are known,